dlstreamer/pipeline-server/docs/build_script_reference.md

 This is the image that docker builds on.
 It must contain the full set of framework dependencies needed for either [DL Streamer](https://github.com/opencv/gst-video-analytics) or [FFmpeg Video Analytics](https://github.com/VCDP/FFmpeg-patch) and must match the framework selected with the `--framework` option.
 If a base image is not defined you must provide the location of the Dockerfile to build the base image (see `--base-build-context` and `--base-build-dockerfile`).

 ## Base Build Context (--base-build-context)
 This option is used in conjunction with `--base-build-dockerfile` to specify the docker build file and its context.
 It must be a git repo URL, path to tarball or path to locally cloned folder.

 ## Base Build Dockerfile (--base-build-dockerfile)
 This option is used in conjunction with `--base-build-context` to specify the docker build file and its context.
 Default values are framework dependent.
 If framework is `gstreamer` the dockerfile for `DL Streamer` is selected, otherwise the dockerfile is set for the `FFmpeg Video Analytics` image.

 ## Pipeline Directory (--pipelines)
-Relative path to VA Serving pipelines directory from root of video-analytics-serving project.
+Path to VA Serving pipelines.
+Path must be within docker build context which defaults to the root of the video-analytics-serving project.
 If not specified, [sample pipelines](../pipelines/gstreamer) are included in the image.
-If set to `NONE` no pipelines are included and the user must ensure pipelines are made available at runtime by volume mounting.
+If set to `NONE` no pipelines are included and the user must ensure pipelines are made available at runtime by [volume mounting](running_video_analytics_serving.md#selecting-pipelines-and-models-at-runtime).

 ## Model Directory/File List (--models)
 This option can be used to specify path to models directory or a model list file.
 When its a directory, models used by pipelines are expected to be in this directory.
 When its a file, the models listed in the file are downloaded and converted to IR format if needed by the [model download tool](../tools/model_downloader/README.md) during build time.
 If nothing is specified, default models listed in the file `models_list/models.list.yml` are downloaded, converted to IR format if needed and included in the image.
 If set to `NONE` no models are included and the user must ensure models are made available at runtime by volume mounting.